-90 OECD, Latin American Economic Outlook 2020, 278-279.
+&lt;sup>92 OECD, Latin American Economic Outlook 2020, 278-279.

-0.82.91 From a digital inclusion standpoint, initiatives like Brasil Conectado have evidently had a positive impact: the number of students per computer rose from 3.7 in 2015 to 6.0 in 2018.92
+ICTs): above the Latin American average of 0.65, although well below the OECD average of 0.82.
+From a digital inclusion standpoint, initiatives like Brasil Conectado have evidently had a positive impact: the number of students per computer rose from 3.7 in 2015 to 6.0 in 2018.

-Considering this data, the OECD also notes Brazil's willingness to cooperate on digital research and development on the international level, with an ongoing agreement with the EU on 5G vision, standards and spectrum, based on a 2008 framework for scientific and technology cooperation.93
+Considering this data, the OECD also notes Brazil's willingness to cooperate on digital research and development on the international level, with an ongoing agreement with the EU on 5G vision, standards and spectrum, based on a 2008 framework for scientific and technology cooperation.

 Brazil's technology performance is also judged on readiness for the disruption of future technologies, such as IoT.
-According to research produced by IDB Invest, GSMA and Frost and Sullivan in 2019.
-Brazil's industrial IoT revenue is projected to reach USD\$3.293 billion. in 2021, with emerging opportunities in agriculture, smart cities and in the automotive and manufacturing sector.
+According to research produced by IDB Invest, GSMA and Frost and Sullivan in 2019, Brazil's industrial IoT revenue is projected to reach USD\$3.293 billion in 2021, with emerging opportunities in agriculture, smart cities and in the automotive and manufacturing sector.
 However, the IoT ecosystem in Brazil is "still fragmented"; innovators and investors alike encounter the challenge of coordinating and integrating capabilities in order to provide efficient end-to-end service solutions enabled by IoT within and across a variety of actors.
-The report praises the National Plan of IoT, proposed by a decree in June 2019 and notes that improved and increased connectivity "presents a wealth of possibilities" for IoT national development and sustained innovations.9
+The report praises the National Plan of IoT, proposed by a decree in June 2019 and notes that improved and increased connectivity "presents a wealth of possibilities" for IoT national development and sustained innovations.

-Most research reviewed notes that the current deficiencies in technology performance (and indeed, in infrastructural capacity, as discussed in Section X) presents local and international investors with a wide range of opportunities.
-Namely, researchers at Deloitte note that the smartphone market is a strategic sub-sector, 95 as "Brazil will be among the five major smartphone markets by 2025, with 200 million mobile connections."96 Mobile telephony is Brazil's most prominent ICT sub-sector and accounted for 43.5% of the sector's revenues in 2017.
-According to the Deloitte report, addressing the emerging gap between supply and demand represents an opportunity to improve both Brazil's technology competitiveness and social welfare, as investments in areas prioritized by the E-Digital Plan "can speed up Brazil's development and address current gaps."97
+Most research reviewed notes that the current deficiencies in technology performance (and indeed, in infrastructural capacity) presents local and international investors with a wide range of opportunities.
+Namely, researchers at Deloitte note that the smartphone market is a strategic sub-sector, as "Brazil will be among the five major smartphone markets by 2025, with 200 million mobile connections."
+Mobile telephony is Brazil's most prominent ICT sub-sector and accounted for 43.5% of the sector's revenues in 2017.
+According to the Deloitte report, addressing the emerging gap between supply and demand represents an opportunity to improve both Brazil's technology competitiveness and social welfare, as investments in areas prioritized by the E-Digital Plan "can speed up Brazil's development and address current gaps."

-In addition to highlighting the opportunities offered by investing in Brazil's smartphone market and connectivity landscape, the aforementioned Deloitte hones in on other priorities in Brazil's E-Digital Plan that, with targeted investments, hold promise for catalyzing wide-scale digital transformation: 5G, optical fiber, cloud, safe city and digital talent.98
+In addition to highlighting the opportunities offered by investing in Brazil's smartphone market and connectivity landscape, the aforementioned Deloitte hones in on other priorities in Brazil's E-Digital Plan that, with targeted investments, hold promise for catalyzing wide-scale digital transformation: 5G, optical fiber, cloud, safe city and digital talent.